openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/rs-deployment.md

 pvc-fe1a5a16-ef70-4775-9eac-2f9c67b3cd5b   1Gi        RWO            Delete           Bound    default/ms-volume-claim     mayastor-1       16m
 ```

-### Verify the Replicated Storage Volume
+### Verify the Replicated PV Mayastor Volume

 The status of the volume should be "online".

 :::info
-To verify the status of volume [Kubectl plugin](../replicated-storage-user-guide/advanced-operations/kubectl-plugin.md) is used.
+To verify the status of volume [Kubectl plugin](../replicated-pv-mayastor/advanced-operations/kubectl-plugin.md) is used.
 :::

 **Command**